Dekker1/RectEuler/readme.md

+# How to use RectEuler
+If you want to use our RectEuler tool, you don't have to run it on your server.
+On https://rectvis.de/, you can upload your datasets using the "Upload Data" button.
+After the optimization, you can download the final visualization.

+There are some example datasets in the `examples` folder.

 # Prerequesist
 ## Gurobi Licece
-To run the optimization, a Gurobi WSL Licence is required.
+A Gurobi WSL Licence is required to run the optimization.
 For academic use, it can be obtained from https://www.gurobi.com/academia/academic-program-and-licenses/.
 If you have obtained a `gurobi.lic` file, place it in `docker-files/secrets`.
 You can delete the `gurobi.lic.sample` file.
 ## Set Up Postgres
 In `docker-files/secrets` rename `postgres_password.txt.sample` to `postgres_password.txt` and put in it a secure password used for the database.